Resident Playbook: Filming

 In May 2023, it was reported that principal photography would begin in the second half of 2023.
-After two months, the filming was scheduled to start in October later that year.
+After two months, the filming was scheduled to start in October of that year.

 Postponement

 In February 2024, many doctors, residents, and interns had resigned and suspended their studies to protest a South Korean government proposal to increase medical school enrollment by 2,000 every year from 2025, setting the quota to 5,058.
 Due to this medical strike, the series suffered from it. tvN announced that depending on the situation the broadcast date could be delayed.
 In March 2024, it was reported that the series was postponed to the second half of 2024, with exact date yet to be determined.
 In September 2024, as the series has been delayed several times it was decided to be cancelled this year until further notice.

 Original soundtrack

 The Resident Playbook original soundtrack produced by Ma Joo-hee was released on May 19, 2025, by Studio MaumC, Egg Is Coming and Stone Music Entertainment.